 Final award eligibility will be determined by the following factors:

-An undergraduate resident student who meets the priority aid requirements will recieve a sum of Federal Pell and other grants according to his EFC.
+An undergraduate resident student who meets the priority aid requirements will recieve a sum of Federal Pell and other grants according to her EFC.
 The proceeding chart illustrates the EFC tiers and their respective grant distributions.

-An undergraduate non-resident student who meets the priority aid requirements will recieve the appropriate Federal Pell grant amount to his EFC and an additional $3600 in other grants if his EFC is below 2600.
+An undergraduate non-resident student who meets the priority aid requirements will recieve the appropriate Federal Pell grant amount for her EFC and an additional $3600 in other grants if her EFC is below 2600.

-A graduate student who meets the priority aid requirements will recieve institutional or state grants if his EFC is below 4600.
+A graduate student who meets the priority aid requirements will recieve institutional or state grants if her EFC is below 4600.